 News and media can play an important role in raising awareness about the Sustainable Development Goals (SDGs)

-We provide capacity building and time to time to journalists and editors on linking and providing information, progress and effort put by the government and other stakeholders on the SDG’s.
+We provide capacity strengthening from time to time to journalists and editors on linking and providing information, progress and effort put by the government and other stakeholders on the SDG’s.